 Share your views

 Z. Are there other delivery methods that should be considered when testing our thinking?

-No
+NO: all main ones covered off

-Advice-giving standards
+Advice-giving standards (NO COMMENTS FOR THIS SECTION)

 AA.
 How do the current client care standards work in practice, especially in advice-giving situations not previously covered by the AFA Code?
 In answering this question, please ignore "scope of advice" (CS-8) and "suitability" (CS-9 and part of CS-10).
 BB.
 Could any aspect of the current client care standards be worded better?
 (For example, we are aware that the definition of "complaint" could be improved.)
 CC.
 Are there any aspects of the current client care standards that could be expanded or clarified (for example, in light of the published findings of the Disciplinary Committee)?
 DD.
 Are there any potential compliance costs for small and/or large Financial Advice Providers that need to be considered?
-Yes

 EE.
 Are there any additional matters that should be addressed in the advice-giving standards?
 Those listed above?
 Others?